 Studying A-Level Physics provides you with an understanding of the fundamental principles of the universe, giving you a great stepping stone to carry on your studies at university.

 More InformationYour online AQA A-Level Physics course will come with full tutor support for the length of your studies.
 You will have access through an online learning portal to all materials and information that you need to study and learn in preparation for your examinations.
-Although designed as a course to cover 2 years of study, you do have the option as a distance learning student to complete the course and sit the examinations in a year or less should you prefer.
+The course materials have been specially written to enable students to self study the course.
+You can work through the syllabus at a pace and rate that suits you.
+Within the course, there is a combination of interactive elements, reading and self assessment questions for students to enjoy and work through as they progress their studies.
+You can opt to study this A Level course over 1 year or 2.
+Fast tracking your learning is the best way to get your results quickly ready for University.
+If one year isn’t enough for your studies, you can extend your learning time for free.
 Examinations for AQA A-Level Physics are held every year in the June examination period.
 If you need more help or advice regarding studying this course, contact one of our helpful team for more assistance.

 AQA A-Level Physics SyllabusThis course will cover the following areas of study: